isomerpages/sp-cdio/_events/Accommodations.md

 The event will be happening in-person at Singapore Polytechnic in Singapore.

 We recommend that participants stay at the [Park Avenue Rochester](https://parkavenuerochester.sg-singapore.com/en/), which is 10 minutes away from Singapore Polytechnic via train.

+Bookings can be done using the website link above or via other online booking platforms.